Dark Fantasy

 themes & atmosphere

-Dark fantasy thrives on mood, tension, and the sense that the world is older, heavier, and more complicated.
+Dark fantasy thrives on mood, tension, and the sense that the world is older, and more complicated.
 Atmosphere is not decoration; it is the lens through which the story is experienced.
 The genre leans into uncertainty, moral complexity, and the fear that comes from knowing that danger is not always visible.
 Themes often revolve around survival, memory, and the price of power, ideas that resonate because they reflect the pressures built into the world.

 shadows that shape the story